Hui-Ying/Graphene-automatic-detection/README.md

 ## Labeling
 The labeling software used for this project is [Labelbox](https://labelbox.com).

-A generated json file from Labelbox will then converted into [COCO dataset]() for use.
+A generated json file from Labelbox will then converted into a [COCO dataset](https://cocodataset.org/#home) for use.

 [Details]()